Study & Internship Abroad

 Have you applied to go abroad for the second semester, you will receive an email regarding this decision.
 More information can be found here.

-The TU Delft Executive Board has made the informed decision to allow EU student exchange programmes in the first semester of the academic year 2021-2022.
-More information regarding this decision can be found here.
-Up-to-date information regarding travel advice can be found on the Dutch government website.
+The TU Delft Executive Board has made the informed decision to allow Internship programmes for the second semester of the academic year 2021-2022.

 EU nationals going to the UK

 EU nationals need a valid passport to travel to the UK, an identity card will no longer suffice from 1 October 2021.
 You will need a valid passport to enter the UK after this date.

 You will need to check if you need a UK visa, if you are planning to study in the UK from 1 January 2021, as you will not be eligible to apply for the EU Settlement Scheme unless you were living in the UK before 31 December 2020.